ISISComputingGroup/ibex_user_manual/Python-3.md

 ## Why Python 3?

 One of the main reasons for migration is that Python 2 is no longer supported by its creators.
-Python 3 also has implemented many useful features and also the Python 3 support community is growing and it makes it easier for scientists to learn Python 3.
+Python 3 also has implemented many useful features its support community is growing and it makes it easier for scientists to learn Python 3.

 ## Python 3 major changes: